corpjack/HTML_CSS/flexbox/READ.md

   container.
-This property is a paricularly useful when working with flexbox or grid layouts. flex-direction = row then (main axis = horizantal) flex-direction = column then (main axis = vertical)
+This property is a paricularly useful when working with flexbox or grid layouts. flex-direction = row then (main axis = horizantal) flex-direction = column then (main axis = vertical) property are : flex-start , flex-end center ,space-between, space-around, space-evenly justify content always work on main axis.

+4-flex(Align-items): in flexbox , the allign items property is used to define how flex items are aligned along the cross axis of the flex contaibner

+5